lainos123/explainable-nl-query-db-agents/README.md

 ## Setup Guide

-This project is designed to be run **entirely using Docker**.
+This project is designed to be run entirely using Docker.
 No manual Python or Conda environment setup is required.
-**Choose the setup that matches your needs:**

----

-### Setup A: Full System with Spider Databases

-This setup is for users who want to use the "Add All Spider" feature and test the system with the full Spider dataset.

-#### 1. Download and Prepare the Spider Dataset
+### 1. Download and Prepare the Spider Dataset

 - **Download the Spider Dataset:**
   - Visit: https://yale-lily.github.io/spider